Workers' Compensation Insurance

 - Where an injury is caused by the willful failure of the employee to use safety devices provided by the employer.

-- Where injury results from the employee’s willful failure to obey any reasonable rule adopted by the employer for the safety of the employee.
+injuryresults from the employee's willful failure to obey any reasonable rule adopted by the employer for the safety of the employee.
 (Reference department policies for safety rules.)

 Notification/Reporting for Workers' Compensation

 In the event of an on-the-job injury, an employee should notify his / her supervisor immediately or by no later than the end of the shift on which the injury occurs.
-The employee must complete an Employee's Report of Incident form page 1 and Employee's Report of Incident form page-2, the designated provider form, and an Authorization for Release of Medical Information form for submission to his / her supervisor within four workdays from the time of the incident.
+The employee must complete an Employee's Report of Incident form (PDF) page 1 and Employee's Report of Incident form (PDF) page-2, the designated provider form, and an Authorization for Release of Medical Information form (PDF) for submission to his / her supervisor within four workdays from the time of the incident.
 If the employee is unable to complete the form, it may be completed by a family member or a representative.

 Medical Examinations & Treatments

 If an injury requires immediate emergency treatment, the nearest hospital emergency room should be utilized.
 Upon release from emergency treatment, the employee must seek follow-up medical care from a county-designated provider.
-Injuries not constituting an emergency, but requiring a physician's care, shall be treated by a county-designated medical service provider.
+Injuries not constituting an emergency, but

 Failure to comply with utilization of a county-designated provider may result in a denial of payment for medical expenses through the county workers' compensation insurance carrier.
 Each new employee receives a list of designated medical providers and a list can be obtained from the human resources office at any time or from the county website.